U.S Department of Health & Human ServicesHHSNational Institutes of HealthNIHNCATSNCATSCTSA ProgramCTSA

 Working Groups

-The purpose of this working group is to develop metrics for a scoring rubric that is used to determine clinical research workload and study complexity for clinical research conducted in outpatient settings.
-This is important because many of these protocols are now being implemented in ambulatory care settings.
-To guide this project, the group has established four key principles: usability, workload measurement for clinical research professionals, the ability to determine study complexity, and usefulness for all phases of study trials.
-Through these efforts, the working group aims to develop a practical, user-friendly scoring rubric that can be applied in outpatient clinical research settings to support more efficient and effective clinical research.
+The purpose of this working group was to develop metrics for a scoring rubric used to determine clinical research workload and study complexity for clinical research conducted in outpatient settings.
+This was important because many of these protocols were being implemented in ambulatory care settings.
+To guide this project, the group established four key principles: usability, workload measurement for clinical research professionals, the ability to determine study complexity, and usefulness for all phases of study trials.
+Through these efforts, the working group aimed to develop a practical, user-friendly scoring rubric that could be applied in outpatient clinical research settings to support more efficient and effective clinical research.

 Clinical Research Workload and Study Complexity Assessment